 Harry put down his book.
 I don’t believe that, he told Dunbar, because it would mean no one values work at all, and that’s just not so.
 In fact, it’s contrary to human nature.
 Some of us want to succeed, no matter what the other fellow does.
 We may well be persecuted for our efforts, but we’re certainly not the least interested in bothering with, much less persecuting, those who strike it rich or fall off the track of their own accord.

 Bill Dunbar finished splashing water onto his face, then toweled off and sat down on the bed.
 Well, that’s just where you’re plain wrong, he told Harry, but I can’t prove it to you tonight.
 You’re too stubborn to hear me out, and we’ve got a train at six in the morning.
 All I can tell you is that one day you’ll see that none of us are ever good enough to each other.
 It’s just not our instinct, whether we pretend to dream it or not.
 We all have too much ambition.

 Monte Schulz received his M.A. in American Studies from UCSB.
-He published his first novel, Down by the River, in 1990, and spent the next twelve years writing a novel of the Jazz Age, now available in three parts: This Side of Jordan, The Last Rose of Summer, and The Big Town.
+He published his first novel, Down by the River, in 1990, and spent the next twelve years writing a novel of the Jazz Age, now available as one omnibus collection of the Jazz Age Trilogy in Crossing Eden.
+Also can be found in three parts: This Side of Jordan, The Last Rose of Summer, and The Big Town.
 He wrote it for his father, the late cartoonist, Charles M. Schulz.